-Painkiller addiction and the prescription drug abuse epidemic continues to ravage communities all across the United States.
-In fact, statistics reveal that 44 people in the U.S. die from an overdose of prescription painkillers, such as oxycodone, each day.
+Painkiller abuse and addiction and the prescription drug epidemic continue to ravage communities all across the United States.
+In fact, statistics reveal that 44 people in the U.S. die from prescription painkiller overdoses, such as oxycodone, each day.
 Prescription painkiller abuse in 2013 alone has affected nearly two million American adults.
 For this reason, many organizations have stepped forward to wage a battle against the rising tide of opioid addiction.
-The Centers for Disease Control (CDC) is leading the charge by conducting a nationwide campaign aimed at educating the public on the risks of painkiller abuse as well as methods to reduce use and get assistance for addiction problems.
-Their willingness to bring public awareness to the issue is to be commended and emulated.
+The Centers for Disease Control (CDC) is leading the charge by conducting a nationwide Rx Awareness Campaign to educate the public on the risks of painkiller abuse and methods to reduce use and get assistance for addiction problems.
+As a result, many commend and emulate their willingness to bring public awareness to the issue.

 Targeting Populations At-Risk for Prescription Painkiller Abuse and Overdose Deaths

 Unlike many traditional street drugs, the prescription pill abuse epidemic targets a younger and more middle class demographic.
-These individuals are abusing opioid-based drugs like oxycodone, hydrocodone, oxymorphone and methadone.
-According to statistics these are also the prescription painkillers most at fault for overdose deaths in the U.S. While the CDC has identified and implemented safe prescribing practices, state policy changes and prescription drug monitoring programs, these methods are aimed mainly at medical and treatment providers.
-They are not particularly beneficial at targeting the actual individuals who are abusing or addicted to painkillers, such as oxycodone.
-For this reason, another massive marketing effort was required to garner a higher level of public support and awareness in stopping painkiller deaths.
+These individuals abuse opioid-based drugs like oxycodone, hydrocodone, oxymorphone, and methadone.
+According to statistics, these are also the prescription painkillers most at fault for overdose deaths in the U.S. The CDC identified and implemented safe prescribing practices, state policy changes, and prescription drug monitoring programs.
+However, the focus of these methods is medical and treatment providers.
+They are not particularly beneficial at targeting the actual individuals who abuse or suffer from addiction to painkillers, like oxycodone.
+Therefore, another massive marketing effort was required to garner more public support and awareness in stopping painkiller deaths.